-Winter is fast approaching and our hair, skin, and nails will soon suffer from the blustery season.
-Whipping winds, dry air, and chilly temperatures can have a damaging effect on soft skin and hair.
-The cold air outside and heat inside can strip moisture from locks and pores, making your hair brittle and skin itchy and dry.
-But you don’t have to suffer – here are five cold weather skincare tips to offer relief.
+Across much of the country, the temperatures are dipping as the chill of autumn weather arrives.
+Whipping winds, dry air, and cold temperatures can have a damaging effect on our skin.
+The cold air outside and heat inside can strip moisture from pores, making your skin itchy and dry.
+But you don’t have to suffer – here are some cold weather skincare tips to offer relief.

 - Cracked Hands – you’re washing your hands frequently to avoid the latest bug going around, and then you do the dishes, too.
 All that washing dries out your skin and can cause painful cracking.
-Try keeping lotion by the sink and applying that after each wash and using rubber gloves while doing dishes and cleaning.
+Try this cold weather skincare tip – keep lotion by the sink and applying that after each wash and using rubber gloves while doing dishes and cleaning.

-- Chapped Lips – Keeping lip balm nearby at all times is a good first step, but winter winds can make it hard to keep up with chapped lips.
-If your lips are so dry they’re flaking, try using a soft toothbrush to gently exfoliate and slough off the dead skin.
+- Chapped Lips – Always keeping lip balm nearby is a good first step, but winter winds can make it hard to keep up with chapped lips.
+If your lips are so dry, they’re flaking, try using a soft toothbrush to gently exfoliate and slough off the dead skin.
 Then look for a lip balm with lanolin or beeswax – they’re completely natural and help reduce evaporation.

-- Rough Feet – by mid-winter your feet are likely rough, dry and calloused.
+- Rough Feet – you know the seasons have changed when your feet are rough, dry, and calloused.
 Save some money and skip the pedicure.
 While you’re in the shower, try sloughing off the dead skin with a good pumice stone.
 Then, before going to bed, rub Vaseline or a heavy cream lotion on your feet and pull on some socks.
 The socks will keep the moisture locked in and your feet will wake up feeling smooth and soft.